pilleatus/orientdb-tutorial-distributed-database/gitbook/database_configuration.md

 ###1.
 Create and run a container with a volume
 First of all we will create a container with a volume.
-When you start a Docker Container, the changes on this container getting lost when you stop it afterwards without committing your changes.
-With Volumes you can specify a directory or files and save them persistent on your file-system.
 Other containers can also include such a volume.
 Therefore we can use some configuration Files with multiple containers.
 With the following command we set the `/orientdb/config/default-distributed-db-config.json` file as an volume for storing the configuration for servers.
 For more information take a look at: https://docs.docker.com/engine/userguide/containers/dockervolumes/